magento/architecture/design-documents/graph-ql/coverage/shared-cart.md

 | 3    | Smartphone | customerCart() { cart_id, cart_items {sku, quantity} }                                                         | customer-token | { cart_id: "CustomerCart123e4567", cart_items: [{"sku": "productA", "quantity": 2] }|
 | 4    | Smartphone | cart("CustomerCart123e4567") {cart_items {sku, quantity}}                        | customer-token | {cart_items: [{"sku": "productA", "quantity": 2]} |

-Note: customerCart will always return the same cart_id representing the same query, until an order is completed.
+*Note 1*: customerCart will always return the same cart_id representing the same query, until an order is completed.
 If an active customer cart wasn't created, then one will be instantly created.
 So this could qualify as a mutation not a query.
+*Note 2*: This operation will only work for registered customers (valid customer token must be provided in headers).

  2. **Merge guest cart:** There should be a way to transfer/merge products from a guest cart to a the customer cart.
 To achieve this we choose to add a mutation that accepts an active guest cart Id, and reflected merged products will be shown directly in the cart response object.